sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Reliability is often quantified with the merit figure of **MTBF** (Mean Time Between Failures)

 **AVAILABILITY**: Is the probability that the system will be working/performing as expected at any given time.
-When calculating this parameter, it has to be taken into account, both maintenace times, preventive mantenaice times, and reparation times.
+When calculating this parameter, it has to be taken into account: maintenace times, preventive mantenaice times and estimated time for repair (ETR).

-Availabilty is commonly meanfully for evaluating those systems, where its functions can be delayed or denied for a short time period, without serius consequences.
+Availability is commonly meanfully for those systems, where its functions can be delayed or denied for a short time period, without serius consequences.

+An example of a high availability (HA) system is the electric power distribution grid (Hospitals have emergency power generation systems... just in case you were worried).

 Availability is often quantified by the merit figure of: 1-MTTR / MTTF